 If you pick up a box of Oh Ryan’s brand Irish Potatoes, you’ll see “A Philadelphia Tradition for Over 100 Years” stamped on the package.
 Yet, like many other regional specialties, few people actually know how, when or where these seasonal sweets came to be.
 It’s said that the tradition of making them began as a way to honor the millions of people lost in the Irish Potato Famine of the mid 1800s.
 But no one knows exactly who came up with them or how the recipe came about.

-There are several different variations on the recipe floating around out there, some that use corn syrup and some that are rolled in cocoa powder.
+There are several different Irish Potato recipes floating around out there.
+Some of them call for corn syrup and others are rolled in cocoa powder.
 But to me, they just aren’t the same without the zippy tang from the cream cheese and the sharp bite of cinnamon.

-Lauren’s recipe is nearly perfect on it’s own, but I made a few small changes to make it even better.
-Irish potatoes are a candy, so by definition they’re going to be pretty sweet.
-The original recipe calls for sweetened flaked coconut, but I had a bag of the unsweetened stuff on hand so I tried using that instead.
-The result was better than I had imagined.
+My recipe is adapted from my friend Lauren.
+Her recipe is nearly perfect on its own, but I made a few small changes to make it even better.
+Irish potatoes are a candy, so by definition they’re going to be sweet.
+The original recipe calls for sweetened coconut flakes, but I had a bag of the unsweetened stuff on hand so I tried using that instead and loved the result.
 Considering the recipe uses an entire pound of confectioners sugar, the unsweetened coconut barely made a difference.

-If you’ve had Irish potatoes before then you know the pleasure of these little spheres of cinnamonny coconutty goodness.
-But if you haven’t, I urge you to give them a try!
-They might just become you’re favorite Paddy tradition, just like mine.Print
+If you’ve had Irish Potatoes before, you know how good these little cinnamonny coconutty candies are!
+But if you haven’t, I urge you to give them a try.
+They’re my favorite Paddy tradition, and they’ll become yours too.

 These sweet, coconut Irish Potato Candies aren’t Irish or made of potatoes, but they are ridiculously tasty and the perfect treats for St. Patricks’ Day!
 This recipe makes the BEST Irish potatoes you’ve ever had!